 A large percentage of Schoolcraft County is open to public hunting.
 The UP Whitetails Association is a non-profit organization and a great resource for deer hunters (http://www.upwhitetails.com/index.html).
 There is a chapter in the county.

 Greenway Lake is equally close to Munising and Grand Marais.
 From Munising, take H-58 east for 23 miles and then right onto Mahoney Lake Road.
-Stay on this for five miles.
+Stay on this road for five miles.
 Continue right on the Driggs Lake Truck Trail to the property.
-Or you can access Greenway Lake from State Highway M28, from the south.
+You can also access Greenway Lake from State Highway M-28, from the south.

-From Grand Marais, head west on H-58 for 23 miles until you reach the Mahoney Lake turn to the left.
-Continue for five miles then turn right onto the Driggs Lake Truck Trail.
+From Grand Marais, head west on H-58 for 23 miles until you reach the Mahoney Lake Road and turn to the left.
+Continue for five miles, then turn right onto the Driggs Lake Truck Trail.
 The property will be on your right in one mile.